 - Add water.

 - Turn on the heat to low and cook the cherries until they turn soft.
 Keep stirring the fruits constantly to avoid the bottom from burning.
 As you stir, try mashing them with the spoon.
-Turn of the heat when the fruits start to soften.
+Turn off the heat when the fruits start to soften.

 Pureeing the cherries to make the coulis